hkhanna/django-base/README.md

 I'll write this when it happens, but I envision a process that might look like this:

 - Pick a project name and make sure it's available on Heroku.
+START: Maybe it doesn't need to be what's on heroku.
+The project-slug can be what I want it to be.
+That's how logs will show up.
+I can even just hard code it in settings.
+It doesn't actually matter if the .env project slug and the settings project slug match, so maybe we should name the variables differently?
 - Clone the repo and rename the `origin` remote to `base`.
 - Point the `origin` remote to a fresh Github repo.
 - Remove or replace the LICENSE file.